-London's Christmas lights bring a little slice of magic to each festive season in the capital.
-They're one of the only things that makes hellish gift shopping in the West End bearable — and they're free!
-You can see them from street level as you weave among pedestrians whose heavy bags crash into you, and the frost bites at your ears.
-Or you can see a selection of the best from the warmth and comfort of a bus.
+London's Christmas lights bring a glimmer of magic to each festive season in the capital.
+They can transform a hellish gift-shopping trip in the West End into something bearable — and they're free!
+You can see them from street level as you weave among pedestrians and dodge shopping bags.
+OR, you can enjoy them from the warmth and comfort of a bus.

-Once you're back on the bus, you'll turn right onto Regent Street.
-For once, traffic is a bonus — if you get stuck at the junction for a while, the most colourful of the Oxford Street lights will be right in front of (and above) you.
+The bus continues to Oxford Circus, where you'll turn right onto Regent Street.
+For once, traffic is a bonus — if you get stuck at the junction for a while, the Oxford Circus lights will be right in front of (and above) you.

 Regent Street is the land of luminescent angels.
-They glide gracefully in the air above you (or at least they will once they're switched on on Thursday 15 November) — if only buses had see-through roofs.
-The bus will heads down Regent Street, past those Hamleys Christmas windows towards Piccadilly Circus.
+They glide gracefully in the air above — if only buses had transparent roofs.
+The bus heads down Regent Street, past the famous Hamleys Christmas windows, towards Piccadilly Circus.

-As you roll through Piccadilly Circus, it's worth checking out those world-famous advertising boards.
-There's nothing especially Christmassy about them — though we'd be shocked if a lot of the ads weren't Christmas themed — but they had a revamp in 2017, offering an interesting update to a London icon.
+As you roll through Piccadilly Circus, it's worth checking out those world-famous advertising screens — we'd be shocked if a lot of the ads weren't Christmas themed.

 After a quick glide down Haymarket, it'syes left for the iconic Norwegian tree in Trafalgar Square, lit from 1 December 2022.
 It has its own Twitter account, @trafalgartree.
 Don't raise your expectations too high though — every year people remark on how underwhelming it looks, though the design is actually a nod to the tree's Norwegian roots.